 With active authentication, when an HTTP traffic flow comes from an IP address for which the system has no user-identity mapping, you can decide whether to authenticate the user who initiated the traffic flow against the directory configured for the system.
 If the user successfully authenticates, the IP address is considered to have the identity of the authenticated user.

 Failure to authenticate does not prevent network access for the user.
 Your access rules ultimately decide what access to provide these users.

 Limitations on Number of Users

-Firepower Device Manager can download information on up to 2000 users from the directory server.
+FDM can download information on up to 2000 users from the directory server.

 If your directory server includes more than 2000 user accounts, you will not see all possible names when selecting users in an access rule or when viewing user-based dashboard information.
 You can write rules on only those names that were downloaded.